postsharp/Metalama.Documentation/content/conceptual/aspects/advising/introducing-members.md

 When you want to introduce a member to a type, it may happen that the same member is already defined in this type or in a parent type.
 The default strategy of the aspect framework in this case is simply to report an error and fail the build.
 You can change this behavior by setting the <xref:Metalama.Framework.Aspects.OverrideStrategy> for this advice:

-- For declarative advice, set the <xref:Metalama.Framework.Aspects.IntroduceAttribute.WhenExists> property of the custom attribute
+- For declarative advice, set the <xref:Metalama.Framework.Aspects.IntroduceAttribute.WhenExists> property of the custom attribute.
-- For programmatic advice, set the _whenExists_ optional parameter of the advice factory method
+- For programmatic advice, set the _whenExists_ optional parameter of the advice factory method.

 [comment]: # (TODO: The implementation and documentation are not final.
 Another property and parameter should be defined to cope with the case when the member is inherited.)